ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why don't programmers like nature?
-It has too many bugs!
+1. Why did the programmer always carry a screwdriver?
+Because he was always "debugging"!

 2. Why did the computer go to the doctor?
-It had a virus!
+Because it had a virus and needed an "antivirus"!

-3. Why did the cybersecurity expert always carry a ladder?
-To reach new heights in hacking!
+3. Why did the developer go broke?
+Because he lost all his "cache"!

-4. Why did the developer go broke?
-Because he lost his domain in a bet and couldn't afford hosting fees!
+4. Why was the computer cold?
+Because it left its Windows open!

 [
-Sun Sep 17 01:10:07 UTC 2023
+Mon Sep 18 01:06:50 UTC 2023
  ]